Network modelling of yield-stress fluid flow in randomly disordered porous media

 Figure~\ref{fig:scaling}(d) shows that the measured values of $\bar{h}_{\min}$ from multiple random realisations of porous media collapse onto a single porosity-dependent master curve across the geometries considered here.
 The porosity-based metric of \citet{Chaparian:2024} follows the same overall trend, but departs from the data at high porosity, $\phi \gtrsim 0.7$.
 This mismatch is likely responsible for the residual offsets left by that scaling, whereas rescaling with the directly measured constriction width $\bar{h}_{\min}$ produces the improved collapse of the bulk pressure gradient in the plastic-dominated regime shown in Fig.~\ref{fig:scaling}(c).

 In summary, we have developed a pore-network model for Herschel-Bulkley flow in disordered porous media, including wall slip, that is specified entirely by rheological parameters and pore geometry, without fitting to flow data.
 Using this framework, we show that near-yield pressure losses are governed by constriction statistics rather than by an obstacle-scale length.
 Accordingly, rescaling with the domain-averaged minimum throat width collapses the plastic-dominated response across porosities, identifying the dissipation-relevant geometric scale that controls viscoplastic transport in this regime.
 The collapse is notable because $\bar{h}_{\min}$ is a statistical descriptor of the entire network rather than a direct measure of the final percolating pathway or a strict similarity parameter.
 In principle, media with the same $\bar{h}_{\min}$ may still differ in connectivity, tortuosity, and other aspects of pore topology.
-Its success as a scaling length therefore suggests that, across the geometries considered here, $\bar{h}_{\min}$ acts as an effective proxy for the constrictions statistics that control the last active pathways near yielding.
+Its success as a scaling length therefore suggests that, across the geometries considered here, $\bar{h}_{\min}$ acts as an effective proxy for the constriction statistics that control the last active pathways near yielding.

 The framework also captures the leading influence of wall slip on both bulk resistance and flow topology, demonstrating that slip can substantially reduce the pressure gradient required for transport and activate pathways that remain blocked in the no-slip case.
 These results show that the breakdown of Darcy behaviour in yield-stress porous-media flow can be captured, and physically interpreted, within a reduced-order description.
+The reduced-order character of the model is central to its usefulness because it preserves the leading rheological and geometrical controls on the pressure-flow response while avoiding the cost of fully resolved simulations.